rithmschool/intermediate_javascript/unit-02/06-design-patterns.md

 ```

-The module patterns ia great way to create private variables and encapsulation in our code.
+The module patterns is great way to create private variables and encapsulation in our code.
 A potential disadvantage is that private variables are not very flexible, which can make testing modules challenging and fixing bugs difficult when there is an issue with private variables and methods.

 You can read much more about the module pattern [here](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html)